 Sudetenland was an area of Czechoslovakia that had a majority of ethnic Germans.
 These people, encouraged by the Nazi Party of Germany, wanted to become part of the German state.
 In 1938 the Sudeten Nazi Party began agitating for a plebiscite on the issue.
 As unrest began, German forces were moved into positions along the border.
 Diplomacy intervened to prevent the Wehrmacht from entering Czechoslovakian territory.
 The Munich Agreement ceded Sudetenland to Germany.
+Do you need help from a professional writer?
+Just contact history essay writing service to get instant assistance with any topic.

 The Sudetenland Crisis.